-Bridgid Cowling is a Senior Associate in the firm’s public interest law and native title groups.
+Bridgid Cowling is a special counsel in the firm’s public interest law and native title groups.
 She advises a broad range of clients with a focus on charities and not-for-profit organisations, Aboriginal Land Councils and Native Title Representative Bodies.
 Bridgid has many years of experience working with remote and urban Indigenous communities.

-Bridgid joined the firm in February 2015 from Cape York Land Council, where she was a Senior Lawyer responsible for providing legal and policy advice in native title and land rights law, administrative law, planning and environment law, extractive industry and natural resources law.
+Bridgid joined the firm in February 2015 from Cape York Land Council, where she was a Senior Lawyer responsible for providing legal and policy advice in native title and land rights law and administrative law.
+She was appointed as a special counsel in July 2021.

 Prior to working at Cape York Land Council, Bridgid performed a similar role at Northern Land Council.
 She also volunteered as a Civil Lawyer at the Cairns Community Legal Centre.

 Throughout her career, Bridgid has contributed to numerous law reform submissions in relation to charities, mining, native title and land rights law.

 Bridgid is recognised by Chambers Asia Pacific in the area of ‘charities’ for her wealth of experience acting for the not-for-profit sector on range of matters including the establishment of new charities and governance issues.
 She is also recognised as a “next generation partner” by Legal 500 Asia Pacific for native title.

 "Her knowledge of Australian charity law is outstanding and she is emerging as a leading voice on best practice in the jurisdiction."

 Bridgid has a diverse practice in native title, charities and public interest law which includes advisory and transactional work.
 Bridgid’s areas of expertise include: